tjdwill/cpp-notes/libraries/Qt/my-questions.md

 **Q: Should function-scoped widgets be created on the stack or the heap (via `new`)?**

-**A:** After attempting to do this, especially when the widget itself has a variable number of component widgets based on a boolean, allocating on the heap is easier.
+**A:** After attempting to do this, especially when the widget itself has a variable number of component widgets based on a Boolean, allocating on the heap is easier.
 If this temporary widget is to be created and used within a custom `QWidget` subclass:

 - Create the widget with `this` as its parent.